TheOriginalKyle/CIS347/README.md

 ## Troubleshooting
 1. Do you see any nodes in the Yang-Ui Topology?

-The script **WILL** crash if the JSON object it recieves is empty.
+  > The script **WILL** crash if the JSON object it recieves is empty.
 This could probably be fixed but I found this bug helpful as if it were fixed nothing would happen with no error messages.

-2. Do you have all the libraries.
-I just included the ones I could remember if there's one that should be added do let me know.
+2. Do you have all the libraries?

+  > I just included the ones I could remember if there's one that should be added do let me know.

 3. Is the alarm set to POE?

+  > The script will run without this but the lights wont indicate that the port is locked.
 4. Are you using python2?

+  > This script uses python2.
 5. Is it parsing the JSON correctly?
 Or are you on the right version?

-I wrote this for Nitrogen it wont parse correctly on most other versions.
+  > I wrote this for Nitrogen it wont parse correctly on most other versions.